 Jul 31, 2023

 Soon after her arrival in Costa Rica, she came into contact with HIAS, whose local staff provided her with psychological counseling and helped get her residency documents in order.
-Despite this assistance, her early days there were difficult.
-Sanchez, a 36-year-old trained nurse, worked different jobs to make ends meet but struggled to support her family.
+Torres, a 36-year-old trained nurse, worked different jobs to make ends meet but struggled to support her family.

 A total of 70% of participants in HIAS’ economic inclusion program successfully improved their self-sufficiency after taking part.
 Of those who created new businesses during the program, 60% of these businesses continued to generate sustainable incomes one year after program completion, and 15% of businesses generated new jobs in the community.

-In Costa Rica, HIAS is currently carrying out the GMA with 70 family groups of refugees and asylum seekers, with the support of the U.S. Bureau of Population, Refugees, and Migration (PRM) and UNHCR.
+In Costa Rica, HIAS is currently carrying out the Graduation Model Approach with 70 family groups of refugees and asylum seekers, with the support of the U.S. Bureau of Population, Refugees, and Migration (PRM) and UNHCR.

 “During the course, I learned about managing finances for a business.
 I learned about how to keep track of monthly profits and expenses, and how to make sure I’m always putting money aside.
-Now, I have my own restaurant,” Sanchez said.
+Now, I have my own restaurant,” Torres said.
 At her restaurant, she serves up food from Nicaragua and Costa Rica, helping her to feel connected to her two homes at once.